-The Company received 98.82% of "for" votes on its Remuneration Report for the year ended 30 June 2018.
+The Company received 61.96% of "for" votes on its Remuneration Report for the year ended 30 June 2020.
 The Company did not receive any specific feedback on the Remuneration Report at the AGM.
+The 2020 AGM was the second meeting where more than 25% of the votes were "against" the remuneration report, meaning the company recorded its second strike.
+A spill resolution put to the meeting was not carried as this Resolution did not receive the required majority following the poll at the 2020 AGM.